-Leveraging Avicanna's scientific platform Avicanna's long term business model is focused on the development of its pipeline of indication specific drug candidates which are currently in various stages of clinical development, registration, and commercialization.
+In line with the Company's long term business model, and leveraging its scientific platform and vertical integration, is a pipeline of indication specific drug candidates which are currently in various stages of clinical development, registration, and commercialization.
 The pipeline developments are supported by the company's research and development, including real world evidence studies.

 The proprietary cannabinoid-based drug candidates are designed to address unmet medical needs in the areas of neurology, depression, sleep, dermatology, and pain.
-The pipeline of products is intended to be marketed once drug applications have been submitted and approved from national drug agencies.
+The pipeline of products is intended to be marketed once drug applications have been submitted and approved by national drug agencies.
 Drug candidates from including TruneroxTM are in registration stage across several Latin American countries.